Logotype for Pool Corporation

 Outlook and guidance

-• Full-year 2025 sales expected to be flat to slightly positive versus 2024, with tariffs and vendor price increases anticipated to add about 1%-2% to net sales.
+• Full-year 2025 net sales expected to be flat to slightly up versus 2024, with 1%-2% net pricing benefit, including about 1% from tariffs starting Q2.

-• Gross margin is forecasted at 29.7%-30%, with internal initiatives expected to offset the loss of a non-recurring import tax benefit.
+• Gross margin guidance is 29.7%-30%, with internal initiatives expected to offset the absence of last year’s non-recurring import tax benefit.

-• Operating expenses are forecasted to rise about 3% for the year; interest expense expected at $40-$45 million.
+• Expenses are expected to rise about 3% for the year, with interest expense forecasted at $40-$45 million and effective tax rate near 25% excluding share-based compensation impacts.

 Partial view of Summaries dataset, powered by Quartr API